jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 ## Context and summary of this blog post

 This is the first project that I did using LaTeX!
 The power iteration algorithm is one of the algorithms that I enjoyed most during my undergraduate studies.
 I believe that it is elegant and simple.
 In this post we will describe the algorithm with an adequate context and an argument showing what it does and why it works.
+At the end we include some code in Python so that you can get even more familiarized with the algorithm.